TPpseudo/https-github.com-TPpseudo-Frontend-Mentor---QR-code-component-solution/README.md

 ## Overview

-A Frontend Mentor challenge replacating a design using only html and css.
+A Frontend Mentor challenge replicating a design using only html and css.

 ### Screenshot